mistadikay/blog/src/pages/2018-07-02-scala-implicit-polymorphism/index.md

 doReturn("bar", "foo", "qix").when(mock).foo();
 ```

-Mockito is targetting Java and apparently Java is perfectly capable of recognizing when a single-argument version is called and when — the varargs one.
+<br>Mockito is targetting Java and apparently Java is perfectly capable of recognizing when a single-argument version is called and when — the varargs one.
 However, when calling the same method from Scala we get an exception:

 ```
 Error: ambiguous reference to overloaded definition,